qom-network/qom-wiki/content/docs/legendary/QOM-Network.md

 ### Token Interoperability

-Users can interoperably use **QL1 tokens** (native to the QL1 blockchain) and **QOM Network** tokens to access services, participate in joint liquidity pools, or contribute to governance.
+Users can interoperably use **QL1 tokens** (native to the QL1 blockchain), **QOM Network's algorithmic token**, and other ecosystem tokens to access services, participate in joint liquidity pools, or contribute to governance.

 For example:
-- Use **QL1 tokens** to register a domain on QOM Network
+- Use **QL1 tokens** or **QOM Network's algorithmic token** to register a domain on QOM Network
-- Combine QOM Network tokens with QL1 tokens in pools to earn shared rewards
+- Combine different ecosystem tokens in liquidity pools to earn shared rewards
-- Participate in governance across both ecosystems
+- Participate in governance across both ecosystems using any compatible token
+- Access services using **QOM Network's native algorithmic token**, which powers the platform economy

+*Note: QOM Network's algorithmic token operates with unique mechanics designed for ecosystem stability and active participation.
+Full details will be available in a dedicated technical document (publication pending).*

 This integration creates a collaborative mesh where **QOM** (the community project) and **QOM Network** mutually enhance each other, expanding the reach of both ecosystems and connecting users to other blockchains.